Cacti/documentation/Standards-Security.md

 ## Output Escaping

-Cacti provides an escaping function to reduce the likelihood of XSS vulnerabilities in Cacti leading to expliotation of other Web Sites.
+Cacti provides an escaping function to reduce the likelihood of XSS vulnerabilities in Cacti leading to exploitation of other Web Sites.
 Cacti itself has a very restrictive XSS mitigation policy in affect by default, but following proper output escaping minimizes problems.